OnTheLine/oldschoolct/README.md

 # otl-oldschoolct
-DEMO interactive map of OldSchoolCT photos by Johanna Kaplan
+DEMO interactive map of OldSchoolCT photos by Johnna Kaplan

 ![Map demo screenshot](screenshot.png)

-All photos of one-room Connecticut schoolhouses copyrighted by Johanna Kaplan, and publicly viewable on her Instagram https://www.instagram.com/oldschoolct/
+All photos of one-room Connecticut schoolhouses copyrighted by Johnna Kaplan, and publicly viewable on her Instagram https://www.instagram.com/oldschoolct/

 This Python tool downloads Instagram images and metadata